Religious Education & World Views (RE&WV)

-The subject leader for Religious Education (RE) is Mr Griffiths.
+The subject leader for Religious Education (RE&WV) is Mr Griffiths.

 They can be contacted by emailing admin@stpeters.ycway.uk using the subject title FAO of followed by the name of the subject leader.
 Emails typically receive a reply within 2-3 working days.
 Please note most of our subject leaders have a full-time teaching commitment.